Introduction

 • any other workplace participant covered by your employer’s policy.

-The guide applies to former registered lobbyists and government affairs directors.
+The guide applies to former registered lobbyists and former government affairs directors.

 Former registered lobbyists